 – CCH completes a study, in coordination with the Children’s Defense Fund, on the effects of welfare reform on homelessness.

-- The “It Takes a Home to Raise a Child Campaign” passes legislation and wins $1 million in funding to create the Family Homelessness Prevention Program to provide emergency assistance to families at risk of homelessness.
+– “It Takes a Home to Raise a Child” campaign passes its first state legislation – securing $1 million to create the Family Homelessness Prevention Program to provide small emergency assistance grants to families at risk of homelessness.
 By FY13, the program will have helped more than 101,000 households.

-- CCH, in conjunction with other community organizations, wins the Jobs and Living Wage Campaign.
+– Working with other community organizations, CCH helps win the Jobs and Living Wage Campaign.
 It requires companies receiving city subsidies or contracts to pay their workers at least $7.60 an hour.
-The Living Wage Ordinance represents an average annual wage increase of $5,000 for approximately 10,000 formerly minimum wage workers.
+The Living Wage Ordinance creates an average annual wage increase of $5,000 for about 10,000 minimum wage workers.
 This precedent-setting decision made Chicago the 20th locale in the nation to establish a living wage policy.

 – CCH’s Statewide Homeless Youth Initiative works with the Illinois Department of Human Services (IDHS) to increase funding for homeless youth programs from $2 million to $4 million.